Chapter 1 : Deals and the Fine Print

 "One last thing," Nina added, fishing through the drawer again.
 She leaned down until her shoulder was at the top.
 It must have an Undetectable Extension Charm or something on it.

 "What now?"
 Albus muttered.
-I smiled at him weekly, which he kind of returned.
-I honestly felt bad.
-I mean, Nina's only doing this because nobody's been buying my albums for the past few months.
+I smiled at him weekly, which he half-heartedly returned.

 "A little flat-warming gift for you both!
 But don't open it until you're there!"

 We forced smiles at her.
 "Thanks Nina.
-When do we er, move in?"
+When do we move in?"
 I asked.

-"Oh, straight away!
-When you leave here!
-All your things are in the process of being moved now, and the flat's fully furnished and fully stocked."
+"Right away!
+All your things are in the process of being moved now, and the flat's fully furnished and fully stocked.
+You can just Floo straight there after the meeting!"

 "What do you mean our stuff is being moved?
 How did you know we'd sign?"

 "Ah, but I didn't.
 It's the power of the contract.
-The moment you sign, your clothes and personal belongings begin to ship themselves to your flat.
-Letters have been sent to your families, notifying them of the situation."
+The moment you sign, your clothes and personal belongings begin to ship themselves to your flat.”

 "You'd better get going now if you'd like to beat the afternoon traffic!
-I would suggest you Floo, but we do not want ash and soot all over the brand new tiles, do we?"
+Do be careful not to get ash and soot all over the new carpet."

-"You apparate, of course."
 Nina handed us both a slip of paper with the address of the flat scrawled on it.
 "Travel safe, darlings."
+With a loud crack, she Apparated from her office.

-I opened my eyes.
-Albus and I were standing in a living room.
+Albus and I were thrown into a living room, leaving a pile of ash on the carpet.
 The first thing I noticed is that everything- and I mean everything- is white.
-The couch, the tiles, the coffee table, the shaggy carpet under the coffee table.
+The couch, the carpet, the coffee table, the walls.
 Even the television was white.

-I looked around, dropping my hand bag on the couch.
+I looked around, dropping my bag and robe on the couch.
 I turned to look at Albus, who was taking in everything too.

 This place was huge.

-"It's here."
-Albus lifted up the large oval which was covered in white tissue paper.
-He joined me on the couch and placed it on the coffee table.
+"Here."
+Albus lifted up the large gift from Nina which was covered in pearly, glowing wrapping paper.
+He joined me by the couch and placed it on the coffee table.
 "You can do the honours."

 I leaned forward and tore all the paper away.
 Nina's gift was an oval shaped mirror with a white ornate frame.
 We stared at it for a moment.